biowdl/aligning/index.md

 >All inputs have to be preceded by with `AlignBwaMem.`.
-Type is indicated according to the WDL data types: `File` should be indicators of file location (a string in json).
+Type is indicated according to the WDL data types: `File` should be indicators of file location (a string in JSON).
 Types ending in `?` indicate the input is optional, types ending in `+` indicate they require at least one element.

 ### `align-star.wdl`